syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 ##### Using template

-The template can be loaded to the summary row and summary column at same time using `GridSummaryColumn.Template` and `GridSummaryRow.TitleTemplate` properties by defining the GridSummaryRow.Title and GridSummaryRow.TitleColumnCount.
+The template can be loaded to the summary row and summary column at same time using `GridSummaryColumn.Template` and `GridSummaryRow.TitleTemplate` properties by defining the [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html) and `GridSummaryRow.TitleColumnCount` properties.

 {% tabs %}
 {% highlight xaml %}